MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/infopath-form-library-forms-cannot-be-filled-out-in-a-web-browser.md

 - The following Windows PowerShell command has been run:  `Set-SPInfoPathFormsService -AllowUserFormBrowserRendering $false`.

 > [!NOTE]
-> Infopath form service is removed but will remain supported for SharePoint Server Subscription Edition.
+> Infopath form service is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) as a potential alternative to Infopath form service.

 **Resolution: Enable browser rendering of user forms by using Central Administration**